dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 This page covers the following user stories

-*15. As a first time user, I want to be able to to sign in to, or create an account*
+*15. As a logged in user, I want to be able to to sign in to, or create an account*

 *34. As a site owner, I want users to be able to sign in to, or create an account*